Why Climb Everest With Alpine Ascents?

 The most experienced climbing Sherpa on the mountain (most with between 10 and 17 summits), these climbing Sherpa are able to move our gear and supplies up and down the mountain so you don’t have to.
 They are also great friends and comrades.

 Alpine Ascents is committed to smaller team sizes.
 Expeditions with 30 to 50 people are hard to manage and offer little assistance to climbers.

 Alpine Ascents provides more oxygen than any other guide service.
 Our systems are the lightest systems available.
-They weigh only 7 lbs. compared to the 16-plus pounds used by some companies.
-We provide oxygen above Camp 2.
-We offer a 4 liter flow from high camp to the summit and back.
+They weigh only 7 lbs. compared to the 16+ lbs. used by some companies.
+We provide oxygen above Camp II.
+We offer a four-liter flow from High Camp to the summit and back.

-For a group size of 8, we usually have 14 + + working on the mountain carrying loads and assisting climbers.
+For a group size of eight, we usually have 14+ Sherpas working on the mountain, carrying loads and assisting climbers.
 On summit day, a Sherpa will be assigned to carry extra oxygen for you the entire day.

 We prepare your meals in every camp and throughout the entire trip.
 Many companies require you to cook at different camps on the mountain.
 This is a laborious task that often requires several hours of work to melt snow and cook meals.
 (See Base Camp for more details.)

 We work with the Everest Base Camp Medical Center.
 For the last several years, we have contracted to provide you free visits to their doctors.
 In addition, our guides are Certified Wilderness First Responders and carry extensive medical kits on the mountain.